tjgore/tj-portfolio/content/articles/intro-to-understanding-how-to-use-webpack-4.md

 Now anytime you change any files, your project should automatically refresh in the browser.

-Also `npm start` will no longer create/update the dist folder, since it is only needed for the production version of your project.
+Also, `npm start` will no longer create/update the dist folder since it is only needed for the production version of your project.

 ## Create a production webpack config

-You can actually have multiple webpack configs and select which one you want to run.
+You may have multiple webpack configs and select which one you want to run.

 Create a `webpack.prod.js` file and update our `package.json` to use it for production.